Twin Perspectives

 written by The Twins June 4, 2025

-If you’re considering a trip as a solo female in 2025, we highly recommend Uzbekistan.
+If you’re considering a trip as a solo female traveller in 2025, we highly recommend Uzbekistan.

-Below are some top tips and general advice on visiting Uzbekistan as a female tourist, based on our experience and learnings during our incredible time in the country.
+Below are some top tips and general advice on visiting Uzbekistan as a female tourist, based on our own experience.

 10 Best Things to do in Bukhara, Uzbekistan (2024)